crate/cratedb-examples/topic/chatbot/Building a PDF Knowledge Assistant- Step by Step.md

 Network URL: http://192.168.1.17:8501
 ```

 If you are running this locally, then this will open the page in a browser automatically.
-Otherwise, open a browser tab and navigate to:
+Otherwise, open a browser tab and navigate to the URL shown in:
 `Network URL: `

 ## Recap